$150 Mandatory Fundraising Minimum

 I'm new to fundraising and feeling intimidated.
 What do I do?
 The Big Climb staff is here to help!
 Please email firstname.lastname@example.org to talk to staff about what fundraising techniques will work for you.
 We want to make sure it is fun, rewarding, and worth your effort.

 When is the pledge collection deadline?
-The overall fundraising deadline for Big Climb 31 will be Monday, April 10th, 2017.
+The overall fundraising deadline for Big Climb 2018 has not been announced.
 This is the deadline to meet or exceed fundraising minimums, qualify for incentive prizes, and hit Early Bird or VIP status.
-The fundraising deadline to make it into the Summit Club or Elite 30 is 11:59pm on Wednesday, March 22, 2017.
+The fundraising deadline to make it into the Summit Club or Elite 30 is 11:59pm on Wednesday, March 21, 2018.
 Winners will be notified the following morning.

 How are team donations handled?
 Team donations are equally divided amongst the team members after the event.
 This amount will be added to individual fundraising amounts to come up with participant totals, and will count toward qualifying for incentive prizes.
 Team donations will not count toward Elite 30 member totals.

 Fundraising incentives: in addition to the fundraising incentives located here, we will hold fundraising competitions where participants can collect donations for a chance at winning a prize.
 Promotions will be available on our website and Facebook page.
-New for the 2017 season: Any team (consisting of 4+ participants) who raises $15,000 or more by March 1, 2017 will get their team's name on the back of all participants t-shirts!
+Also: Any team (consisting of 4+ participants) who raises $15,000 or more by March 1, 2018 will get their team's name on the back of all participants t-shirts!

 Day of Event